TheIoTLearningInitiative/InternetOfThingsCloud/documentation/ConceptsInfrastructure.md

 # Infrastructure

+# Redundant Power Supply

+> Redundant power is a critical component in high availability systems.
+In the simplest solution, two power supplies can drive a load through diodes to OR their outputs together.
+In this way, the power supplies can either share the load or have one active and the other in standby. []()

 # Compute Cluster

 > A computer cluster consists of a set of loosely or tightly connected computers that work together so that, in many respects, they can be viewed as a single system.
 Unlike grid computers, computer clusters have each node set to perform the same task, controlled and scheduled by software [Wikipedia](https://en.wikipedia.org/wiki/Computer_cluster)